BgeeDB/bgee-unil/src/markdown/support/data-curation/data-curation.md

 | Ion Torrent Proton |  |

 ## Multi-species integration
-In order to make our annotations comparable between species, we remap all source information to the composite-metazoa version of Uberon.
+To make our annotations comparable between species, we remap all source information to the composite-metazoa version of Uberon.
-It means that we carefully check and use cross-references in Uberon and other ontologies, to map, for instance, data from [ZFIN](https://zfin.org/) or [FlyBase](https://flybase.org/) to this common representation.
+This means that we carefully check and use cross-references in Uberon and other ontologies to map, for instance, data from [ZFIN](https://zfin.org/) or [FlyBase](https://flybase.org/) to this shared representation.

-We use the taxon constraints (see for instance this [Protégé plugin](https://github.com/geneontology/protege-taxon-constraints)) and lineage-specific General Class Inclusion (GCI) relations to produce species-specific anatomical representations from this common ontology, which integrates almost all other animal anatomy ontologies.
+We also use the taxon constraints (for instance this [Protégé plugin](https://github.com/geneontology/protege-taxon-constraints)) and lineage-specific General Class Inclusion (GCI) relations to produce species-specific anatomical representations from this common ontology, which integrates almost all other animal anatomy ontologies.

-Finally, we define relations of historical homology between anatomical entities, to be able to determine which entities can be compared between species.
+Finally, we define relations of historical homology between anatomical entities to determine which entities can be compared between species.
 See our [Anatomical homology search](https://www.bgee.org/search/anatomical-homology) and our [repository of similarity annotations between anatomical structures](https://github.com/BgeeDB/anatomical-similarity-annotations) for more information.

-We also define broad mappings between the developmental and life stages of different species, integrated into the composite version of Uberon.